Guide for pathologists dealing with gynaecological tissue which may have been exposed to Esmya (Ulipristal acetate)

 FertilityA majority of women taking a therapeutic dose of ulipristal acetate have anovulation, however, the level of fertility while taking multiple doses of ulipristal acetate has not been studied.

 Summary of the safety profileThe safety of ulipristal acetate has been evaluated in 1,053 women with uterine fibroids treated with 5 mg or 10 mg ulipristal acetate during Phase III studies.
 The most common finding in clinical trials was amenorrhea (79.2%), which is considered as a desirable outcome for the patients (see section 4.4).The most frequent adverse reaction was hot flush.
-The vast majority of adverse reactions were mild and moderate (95.0%), did not lead to discontinuation of the medicinal product (98.0%) and resolved spontaneously.Among these 1,053 women, the safety of repeated intermittent treatment courses (each limited to 3 months) has been evaluated in 551 women with uterine fibroids treated with 5 or 10 mg ulipristal acetate in two phase III studies (including 457 women exposed to four intermittent treatment courses) and demonstrated a similar safety profile to that observed for one treatment course.
+The vast majority of adverse reactions were mild and moderate (95.0%), did not lead to discontinuation of the medicinal product (98.0%) and resolved spontaneously.Among these 1,053 women, the safety of repeated intermittent treatment courses (each limited to 3 months) has been evaluated in 551 women with uterine fibroids treated with 5 or 10 mg ulipristal acetate in two phase III studies (including 446 women exposed to four intermittent treatment courses of whom 53 were exposed to eight intermittent treatment courses) and demonstrated a similar safety profile to that observed for one treatment course.

 Tabulated list of adverse reactionsBased on pooled data from four phase III studies in patients with uterine fibroids treated for 3 months, the following adverse reactions have been reported.
 Adverse reactions listed below are classified according to frequency and system organ class.
 Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.
 Frequencies are defined as very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000), very rare (<1/10,000) and not known (cannot be estimated from available data).